AnthonyAl-khafaji/skills-review-pull-requests/README.md

 1. Click **Commit suggestion**.
 1. Type a commit message.
 1. Click **Commit changes**.
-1. Wait about 20 seconds then refresh this page (the one you're following instruction)
+1. Wait about 20 seconds then refresh this page

 <footer>